 The couple will be back this summer to film for Sunny, but they are already planning to return for the holidays to spend time with family and friends.
 “This place is a big deal for us, she says.
 “We met on the show, got married, and now we have two kids.
 Philadelphia will always hold a very special place in our hearts.”

-photography by BoDE hELm.
+Photography by: photography by BoDE hELm.
 Styling by Rachel Zoe Studio Hair by Abby Roll.
 Makeup by Darcy Gilmore.
 Manicure by Sarah Chue using Dior Vernis Location: Studio 1444